kushaldas/pym/docs/looping.rst

 For loop
 ========

 There is another to loop by using *for* statement.
-In python the *for* statement is different from the way it works in *C*.
+In Python the *for* statement is different from the way it works in *C*.
 Here for statement iterates over the items of any sequence (a list or a string).
 Example given below

 ::